Joseph Cook: Prime minister

 production, distribution and exchange".
 The Commonwealth Liberal Party led by Cook won a one-seat majority in the House of Representatives over the Labor Party, led by Andrew Fisher, and defeated its 6 referendum proposals.

-Cook thus became the sixth Prime Minister of Australia.
+Cook thus became the sixth Prime Minister of Australia, at the head of a conservative administration.
 However, Labor still had a majority in the Senate.
 Unable to govern effectively due to the hostile Senate, Cook decided to trigger a double dissolution under section 57 of the Constitution of Australia, the first time that provision had been used.
 He introduced a bill abolishing preferential employment for trade union members in the public service.
 As expected, the Senate rejected the bill, giving Cook an excuse to seek a double dissolution.
 World War I broke out in the middle of the resulting campaign for the September 1914 election.
 Andrew Fisher was able to remind voters that it was Labor that had favoured an independent Australian defence force, which the conservatives had opposed.
 Cook was also greatly hindered by the fact that he had to cut short his campaign to focus on war matters, at a time when there were few alternatives to in-person political rallies.
 Cook was defeated after a five-seat swing, and Fisher's Labor Party resumed office.